algolia/docsearch/docs/src/faq.md

 index.
 The selectors in your config define the data on file,

 As the website owner, we also give you access to the Algolia Analytics dashboard.
-This will let you have more data about the anonymized searches that were done on your website.
+This will let you have more data about the anonymized searches in your website.
 You'll see the most searched terms, or those with no results.

 With such Analytics, you will understand better what your users are doing.